-How often have you wondered if you were going to need a subjects you were made to learn because the curriculum said so?
-Finland has decided to change this in their educational system and introduce something which is suitable for the 21st century.
+How often have you wondered if you were going to need subjects you were made to learn because the curriculum said so?
+Finland has decided to change this in their educational system and introduce something suitable for the 21st century.

-As Phenomenal Education states on their website, “In Phenomenon Based Learning (PhenoBL) and teaching, holistic real-world phenomena provide the starting point for learning.
+As Phenomenal Education states on their website, “In Phenomenon Based Learning (PhenoBL) and teaching, holistic, real-world phenomena provide the starting point for learning.
 The phenomena are studied as complete entities, in their real context, and the information and skills related to them are studied by crossing the boundaries between subjects.”

 Now take your profession as an example and think of all the information you need to know connected to it – you are now thinking the PhenoBL way!

-The teaching style is going to change too!
+The teaching style has changed too!

 However, as Phenomenal Learning states, “The starting point of phenomenal-based teaching is constructivism, in which learners are seen as active knowledge builders and information is seen as being constructed as a result of problem-solving, constructed out of ‘little pieces’ into a whole that suits the situation in which it is used at the time.”